alphagov/govuk-developer-docs/source/manual/howto-ssh-to-machines-in-aws.html.md

 Make sure you have been granted access.
 For example, if you have yet to be granted access to production, your attempt to SSH into a production node will fail silently.

-If in doubt, run `GOVUKCLI_OUTPUT=debug govukcli ssh backend` to help you to debug.